-Certain related parties provided guarantees to the Company in connection with its bank borrowings of the Group.
+Certain related parties provided guarantees to the Company in connection with the bank borrowings of the Group.
 The bank loans of the Group consisted of the following:

-Bank Name Nature of Loan As at December 31, 2020 As at December 31, 2021 As at December 30, 2022 As at December 31, 2023 HK\$'000 HK\$'000 HK\$'000 HK\$'000 Bank of China (Hong Kong) Revolving loan (1) 11,000 11,000 11,000 11,000 Bank of China (Hong Kong) Term loan (2) 355 - - - Bank of China (Hong Kong) Bank overdraft (3) 2,717 - - -
+As at As at As at

+Nature of December 31, December 31, December 31,

+Bank Name Loan 2022 2023 2024

+HK\$'000 HK\$'000 HK\$'000

+Bank of China (Hong Kong) Revolving loan (1) 11,000 11,000 11,000

-(1) This loan is a revolving loan up to HK\$11,000,000, carries an interest of 2.25% below Hong Kong prime rate and is secured by the Company's office premise located in Hong Kong; a Hong Kong residential property jointly owned by Li Kin Shing and his spouse and a personal guarantee from Li Kin Shing.
+(1) This loan is a revolving loan up to HK\$11,000,000, carries an interest at 2.25% below the Hong Kong prime rate and is secured by the Company's office premise located in Hong Kong, a Hong Kong residential property jointly owned by Li Kin Shing and his spouse and a personal guarantee from Li Kin Shing.
 This loan was first drawn down on October 22, 2018 and has been rolled over for every six-month period.
 The Company recognized this loan as short-term bank borrowing in its consolidated financial statements.
-The security charged over the Company's office premise located in Hong Kong was released since September 29, 2022.
+The previous security charged over the Company's office premise located in Hong Kong was released on September 29, 2022.